-3.1 Vacancies for independent members of the Code of Practice Appeal Board, including the Chairman, are advertised in appropriate journals and/or the national press.
+3.1 Vacancies for independent members of the Appeal Board, including the Chairman, are advertised in appropriate journals and/or the national press.

-The Appeal Board and its Chairman are appointed by the Board of Management of the ABPI.
+The Appeal Board and its Chairman are appointed by the ABPI Board.
 The appointment of independent members to the Appeal Board, including the Chairman, is made following consultation with the Medicines and Healthcare products Regulatory Agency.

-- 3.2 The Appeal Board comprises: - an independent, legally qualified Chairman - three independent registered medical practitioners appointed following consultation with the British Medical Association, one with recent experience as a general practitioner and one with recent experience as a hospital consultant treating patients - one independent practising registered pharmacist appointed following consultation with the Royal Pharmaceutical Society of Great Britain - one independent registered nurse prescriber appointed following consultation with the Royal College of Nursing - one independent member representative of the interests of patients - one member from an independent body involved in providing information on medicines - one independent lay member - four registered medical practitioners who are medical directors or senior executives of pharmaceutical companies - eight directors or senior executives of pharmaceutical companies.
+3.2 The Appeal Board comprises:

+- an independent, legally qualified Chairman - three independent registered medical practitioners appointed following consultation with the British Medical Association, one with recent experience as a general practitioner and one with recent experience as a hospital consultant treating patients - one independent practising registered pharmacist appointed following consultation with the Royal Pharmaceutical Society of Great Britain - one independent registered nurse prescriber appointed following consultation with the Royal College of Nursing - one independent member representative of the interests of patients - one member from an independent body involved in providing information on medicines - one independent lay member - four registered medical practitioners who are medical directors or senior executives of pharmaceutical companies - four directors or senior executives of pharmaceutical companies.